dimgerasimou/binaries/dmenu/c-src/wifi-prompt/README.md

 ### Usage

 A fast and simple wifi prompt made to use dmenu.
 It works with open or wpa-psk authenticated networks.
-It checks connectivity and if something is wrong, then it disconnects.
+It checks connectivity and if something is wrong, then it deletes the connection.
 Signals dwmblocks to update using my `dwmblocksctl`.
 Notifies of the results using libnotify.

 ### Dependencies